 Please clean your bottoms :) before moving between countries to prevent the spread of underwater pests.
 Clean your hull, keel and hull fittings of fouling.
 Wash out places where marine organisms are able to live, such as water inlets and outlets, anchor wells and cockpit areas (any places where seawater is retained).
-After May 2018 vessels will only be allowed to arrive into NZ with a slime layer and goose barnacles.
+Vessels will only be allowed to arrive into NZ with a slime layer and goose barnacles.
 If likely to have more biofouling than the allowed threshold, you will be asked for documents for biofouling maintenance records and the operational history.
 In some cases, divers may inspect the vessel underwater.
 If there is too much biofouling MPI may: reduce your New Zealand itinerary, ask you to clean your vessel offshore using an approved treatment or within 24 hours by an approved provider in New Zealand.
 These measures will be at the expense of the vessel owner or operator.
-New Zealands new rulls on clean hulls Guide to cleaning your hull

 Once inside New Zealand waters (12 nautical miles from the coast), the international Q-flag must be flown.
 Please ensure now that all rubbish is kept on board - either contained in closed, leak-proof containers or sealed in strong plastic bags.
 The Biosecurity officer will dispose of these on clearance at no charge.